library-data-platform/ldp/doc/Admin_Guide.md

 version of the 1.3 release will be 1.3.0.
 Any subsequent versions with the same release number, for example, 1.3.1 or 1.3.2, will generally contain no new features but only bug fixes.
-(This practice will be less strictly observed in pre-releases, i.e. prior to 1.0.)
+(This practice is less strictly observed in pre-releases prior to 0.9.)

 Stable versions of LDP are available from the [releases page](https://github.com/folio-org/ldp/releases) and via the `-release` branches described below.

-Within the [source code repository](https://github.com/folio-org/ldp) there are two main branches:
+Within the [source code repository](https://github.com/folio-org/ldp) there are three kinds of branches:

+* Release branches (`*-release`):  Beginning with LDP 0.9, a numbered branch will be created for each release.
+For example, `1.2-release` would point to the latest version of LDP 1.2, e.g. 1.2.5.
+These release branches are the most stable in the source repository.
-* `master` is the branch that new releases are made from.
+* Master branch (`master`):  This is the branch that new releases are made from.
 It contains recently added features that have had some testing.
-* `current` is for active development and tends to be very unstable.
+* Current branch (`current`):  This is for active development and tends to be very unstable.
 This is where new features are first added.

-Beginning with LDP 1.0, a numbered branch will be created for each release; for example, `1.2-release` would point to the latest version of LDP 1.2, e.g. 1.2.5.
-The `-release` branches are the most stable in the source repository.
+If automation will be used for deploying new versions of LDP, two approaches might be suggested:

+* For a production or staging environment, it is safest to pull from a specific release branch, for example, `1.7-release`, which would mean that only bug fixes for the 1.7 release would be applied automatically.
+* For a testing environment, which could be used to test new features not yet released, the deployment would pull from the `master` branch.

 ### Before installation